Overview

 The FCC's map provides information on a parcel-by-parcel basis on the availability of broadband services It includes the ability to submit challenges to the accuracy of service availability.
 Broadband service information is reported by Internet Service Providers.

-Both the Cape Cod Commission and the Massachusetts Broadband Institute (MBI) are collecting speed test data this summer and early fall to build baseline information on existing conditions of fixed and mobile broadband networks and service availability.
+The Cape Cod Commission and the Massachusetts Broadband Institute (MBI) are collecting speed test data to build baseline information on existing conditions of fixed and mobile broadband networks and service availability.

 The MBI speed test is part of a longer-form survey to inform the statewide digital equity plan.
-The Commission’s test will support the regional assessment and is intended for Cape-based internet users.
-Users are encouraged to take the speed test as often as possible and across different devices and connection types.
+It is intended to be a one-time test, capturing demographic and Internet use information.

 Contact